usnistgov/fair-chain-compute-container/README.md

 ## Purpose
-This document describes a manifest file accompanying each containerized software algorithm (a computational tool) in order
+This document describes a manifest file accompanying each containerized software algorithm (a computational tool) in order to
-1. to make computational tools interoperable with other tools in terms of their inputs and outputs,
+1. make computational tools interoperable with other tools in terms of their inputs and outputs,
-2. to chain multiple tools into computational workflows to perform complex computations, and
+2. chain multiple tools into computational workflows to perform complex computations, and
-3. to execute workflows in distributed computational environments, such as computer clusters, computer clouds, and high-performance computing (HPC) environments.
+3. execute workflows in distributed computational environments, such as computer clusters, computer clouds, and high-performance computing (HPC) environments.